Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 ## Barzilai's Desperation Move

-As we say back in the background for Adventure 01, Barzilai's ritual to become a genius loci will only work as planned if he dies a natural death from old age.
+As we say back in the background for Adventure 01, Barzilai's scheme to become a genius loci will only work as planned if he dies a natural death from old age.
 So he very much wants to keep on living.